Tutorials C# Logical Programs Tutorial

 Level 2 — Technical

-Level 3 — Interview flow
+Level 3 — Interview problem-solving flow

-3. Optimize (hash / two pointers / sort)
+[Optimized (hash / two pointers / sort)]

 Common misconceptions

-❌ MYTH: Memorizing code is enough.
+❌ MYTH: Memorizing solutions is enough.

 Project structure